StephenCarlson/MiniHawk-VTOL/README.md

 Mechanical artwork for the MiniHawk VTOL, the successor to the OrangeHawk VTOL.

-Accompanying Build Video Series: [YouTube Playlist](https://www.youtube.com/playlist?list=PLEMjH2uELUcYI_DS1zthgjE4Su79LeA_G) 0:00:09 Cleaning off the 3D Printed Parts
+Accompanying Build Video Series: [YouTube Playlist](https://www.youtube.com/playlist?list=PLEMjH2uELUcYI_DS1zthgjE4Su79LeA_G)
-0:01:09 Nacelle Pieces Overview
-0:02:34 Gluing the Nacelle Shells/Halves
-0:04:51 Quick look at the Empennage/Tail (Glued previous to this series) 0:05:23 Control Horns and Elevon reinforcements 0:05:57 Gluing the Right Wing to the Fuselage
-0:08:58 Nacelle Hinge
-0:26:50 Gluing the Left Wing to the Fuselage
-0:31:10 Nacelle Ball Link Attachment
-0:38:09 Soldering the Flight Controller

 # MiniHawk Build Parts List and Tools:
 ## Recommended Tools and Equipment